Acupuncture Wishart

 Acupuncture vs. Dry Needling: The Difference

 Practises Holistically – Treats the area affected as well as the wider system that governs that area.
-Based on a 2000 year old system.The only treatment is to the area in question and it works by beating the muscle into submission.
+Based on a system that is over 2000 years old.
+Only treats the affected area with a purposeful, painful approach.

 Click below to book your appointment today